akaGallo/APTP_project/README.md

 ```

 ## PANDA
-Panda is a planner based on Java. it can be donwloaded and run using the following commands
+Panda is a planner based on Java. it can be donwloaded and run using the following commands:
 1. Update the packages information and install java
 ```bash
 sudo apt-get update